 Organic cotton is definitely better than normal cotton.
 As you’ve noticed, there are a few major problems with the process of growing and manufacturing conventional cotton.
 Even though organic cotton may not match the yield of conventional cotton, it has proved to supersede the “benefits” of conventional cotton.

-This article has compared organic cotton vs cotton to help you choose the best organic bedding you can find.
+This article has compared organic cotton to cotton to help you choose the best organic bedding.
 Many manufacturers claim their products are made of organic cotton, but they don’t have any certificates to prove it.
-If you’re looking for organic cotton products, make sure they’ve got the GOTS certificate logo on the label.
+If you’re looking for organic cotton products, ensure they have the GOTS certificate logo on the label.

 GOTS (Global Organic Textile Standard) certificate means that the products have been tested and scrutinized for the presence of toxic chemicals throughout the manufacturing process: from the field to the finished products.
 GOTS certificate gives you the confidence that you’re buying truly organic cotton that is a healthy choice for the environment and for you.